RudyB24/Fun_with_Arduino/Demo_Box.md

 - 1 if pressed longer than SHORT_PRESS ms
 - 0 if pressed shorter than SHORT_PRESS ms, which automatically functions as debounce

 **Read digital encoder**
-The encoder is read in a function that returns:
+The digital encoder is read in a function that returns:
 - 10 if rotation was faster than ENC_SLOW_FAST ms
 - 1 if rotation was slower than ENC_SLOW_FAST ms
 - 0 if pulses were shorter than ENC_DEBOUNCE ms